Softree Technical Systems

-Softree Technologies is a North Vancouver, BC based company that develops software for the forestry, civil engineering, and energy industries.
+Softree Technologies is a North Vancouver, British Columbia, Canada based company that develops software for the forestry, civil engineering, and energy industries.

 RoadEng

 RoadEng is the original software program developed by Softree Technologies, with early adopters including government agencies like the USDA Forest Service.
-Early versions of the software had three modules are road notes (where a surveyor enters their field notes), grade design, and plan view.
+Early versions of the software had three modules: road notes (where a surveyor enters their field notes), grade design, and plan view.
 The program is a geometric-road-design system, that allows engineers to easily determine where the best road alignment would be for rural or other wilderness-based primary resources, especially the alignment of the roads needed for the extraction of the resource and the insertion of the machinery needed to extract it.
 It utilizes 3D approximations of the environment and allows individuals to pre-plan their projects.
 It is able to accept data produced by hand by surveyors, or produce approximations based upon other variables.